3dgeo-heidelberg/etrainee/course/module0/teaching_manual/forking.md

 ## After the semester
 The changes in the forked repository can be transferred back to the original etrainee repository via pull/merge requests.
-It is important to not transfer the back the altered *course/index.md* and other course specific files, only the corrections.
+It is important to not transfer back the altered *course/index.md* and other course specific files, only the corrections.
 This can be done in several ways:

-1. Create a new branch in your repository from the [remote upstream](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/configuring-a-remote-repository-for-a-fork) (original etrainee repository)
+A. Create a new branch in your repository from the [remote upstream](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/configuring-a-remote-repository-for-a-fork) (original etrainee repository)
 -> **cherry-pick** and push only the specific commits to the branch -> make a pull request.

 ```